 This recipe is great for freezer meals.
 Grab a bunch of flank steak when it is on sale, slice it up and divide it into several freezer bags.
 Prepare the corresponding amount of marinade and then divide the marinade amongst all the freezer bags of sliced flank steak.

-When you feel like One Pot Pressure Cooker Chinese Take-Out Beef and Broccoli, take out a bag of prepared Beef from the freezer.
+When you feel like Pressure Cooker Chinese Take-Out Beef and Broccoli, take out a bag of prepared Beef from the freezer.
 The beef will marinate as it defrosts and will be super delicious!

 All you’ll have to do is gather the other ingredients and start cooking.

 Make sure to fully heat up your Pressure Cooker cooking pot before adding the oil.
 A very hot stainless steel pot with the fat added afterwards, makes stainless steel, non stick!

 Add the onions and sauté for about 3-4 minutes, or until they start to become translucent.

 They will begin to turn translucent and brown a bit.